Up to 60% off sofas & mattresses — limited‑time deals.

 Quick Summary: A Durable Outdoor Sofa Build Plan

-• Pick materials that survive outdoors:
+• Choose materials that actually belong outdoors:

 Outdoor Sofa Building Mistakes That Shorten Its Life